 While most of these duffel bags have plenty of capacity to haul heavy loads for extended durations, each model has different nuances that impact its storage efficiency, organization capabilities, and ease of packing.
 In this category, we first compared each bag's overall storage compartment and how easy it was to load with both typical travel items and oddly shaped equipment.
 We also analyzed how useful smaller pockets or compartments were for keeping gear organized, and the ease of accessing both the smaller pockets and the main compartment.

 A bag's ease of packing is an important feature, and everyone has struggled to zip closed a fully stuffed bag when it is overloaded just beyond its capacity.
-In this case, we appreciated the internal compression straps found on many of the bags, including the Osprey Transporter, the Patagonia Black Hole, the Marmot Long Hauler, the Mountain Hardwear Camp 4, and Mountain Hardwear Expedition 100.
-The Mountain Hardwear Expedition also features an exterior compression strap that helps even more when struggling to close an overstuffed bag — simply tighten the strap down and zip from either end for a stress-free packing experience.
+In this case, we appreciated the internal compression straps found on many of the bags, including the Osprey Transporter, Patagonia Black Hole, Marmot Long Hauler, and Mountain Hardwear Camp 4 and Expedition.
+The Expedition also features an exterior compression strap that helps even more when struggling to close an overstuffed bag — simply tighten the strap down and zip from either end for a stress-free packing experience.

-Most of the contenders in our fleet are super durable, with robust materials, reinforced bottom panels, and heavy-duty seams.
+A ton of the contenders in our lineup are super durable, made from robust materials, with reinforced bottom panels, and heavy-duty seams.
 Most of the bags we tested are constructed from a high denier laminate or a high denier ballistic nylon.
 In general, denier (also denoted as "D" behind a number), is the measure of a material's thread thickness and density, and a higher number corresponds to a thicker, sturdier, more durable fabric.
-Our lineup includes heavy-duty expedition packs with 1000D materials with additional reinforcements, all the way down to silky smooth 30D nylon bags that pack down to the size of a tennis ball.
+Our lineup includes a wide range of possible bag fabrics, from heavy-duty expedition packs made of 1000D materials plus additional reinforced areas, to silky smooth 30D nylon bags that compress down to the size of a tennis ball.

 The tried and true The North Face Base Camp Duffel set the tone for durability decades ago with its burly 1000D body material, and a similar heavy-duty construction has spread to several other manufacturers.
 Many of the top models in our fleet used at least a 900D nylon or polyester material throughout the duffel, with an additional reinforcement layer of at least 600D nylon on the bottom or other high wear areas.
 The Sea to Summit also uses 1000D nylon laminate for its primary body material, as well as beefy bar tacks on all of the critical stitching areas.
 Both the Sea to Summit and the Base Camp have an additional layer of material on the bottom panel.
-Gear tester Ian Nicholson has used a Base Camp duffel on over 20 expeditions, and it's still going strong.
+One of our testers has used a Base Camp duffel on over 20 rugged expeditions, and it's still going strong.

-Whether you're loading up the vehicle on a damp day, anxiously cringing as airport personnel handle your bag on the tarmac, or slogging through boggy or snowy conditions, protection from mother nature is crucial.
-That's why we took each model on a worldly expedition to Denali, Bolivia, Aconcagua, Central Chile, and Patagonia.
+Whether you're loading up the vehicle on a damp day, anxiously cringing as airport personnel toss around your bag on the tarmac, or slogging through boggy or snowy conditions, protection from mother nature is crucial.
+We took these bags on worldly expeditions to challenging climates like Denali, Bolivia, Aconcagua, Central Chile, and Patagonia.
 Additionally, we tested them on road trips, camping trips, and beach outings.
-We also put them through the wringer by running systematic tests involving drenching them with a garden hose with dry towels and clothes inside.
+We also put them through the wringer by running systematic tests involving drenching them with a high pressure garden hose with dry towels and clothes inside.

-The rankings for weather resistance look relatively similar to our durability ratings, where bags with heavier-duty materials tend to score better.
-One difference is that models with multiple exterior pockets with additional zippered closure are a bit more vulnerable to the outside elements.
+The rankings for weather resistance look relatively similar to our durability ratings — bags with heavier-duty materials tend to perform better.
+One difference is that models with multiple exterior pockets with additional zippered closures are a bit more vulnerable to the outside elements.
 Simpler designs with fewer openings offer better protection.
-The Sea to Summit and burly The North Face Base Camp both score well with their 1000-denier material and limited vulnerabilities.
-The Sea to Summit has no external pockets and a burly double zipper, while the Base Camp has only one external pocket protected by a weather flap.
+The Sea to Summit and The North Face Base Camp both score well with their 1000D material and limited vulnerabilities.
+The Sea to Summit has no external pockets and a seriously strong double zipper, while the Base Camp has only one external pocket protected by a weather flap.
 Both bags have a 1-inch protective flap where the top lid overlaps the main zipper.
 While neither bag has sealed seams to make them waterproof, they both provide excellent protection from the weather.

-Today's duffel bag marketplace includes several impressive products from top manufacturers that will perform well for general travel or rugged expeditions.
+Today's duffel bag marketplace includes numerous impressive products from top manufacturers that perform well both for general travel and rugged expeditions.
 While each model is capable of hauling your gear around town or around the world, distinct nuances between each design can significantly impact the comfort and convenience of hauling your gear.
-We hope that this review helps you find the right product for your needs, and we wish you luck wherever your travels take you.
+We hope that our intensive testing and side-by-side comparisons help you find the right bag for your style of packing and travel, and we wish you luck and safety wherever your new bag may accompany you.

 Ad-free.
 Influence-free.
 Powered by Testing.